 1. Global Land Surface Meteorological Databank

-The envisaged process includes as its first necessary step the creation of a single consolidated international databank of the actual surface meteorological observations taken globally at monthly, daily and sub-daily resolutions.
+The process includes as its first necessary step the creation of a single consolidated international databank of the actual surface meteorological observations taken globally at monthly, daily and sub-daily resolutions.
 In the first instance the focus has been on creating a monthly resolution temperature holdings release.
+The first version release occurred on June 30th 2014.
 Subsequent versions will consider daily and sub-daily data and additional meteorological elements as resources permit.
-Version 1 of the monthly resolution databank holdings was released as a beta version for a three month community review in October 2012.
-It consists of a number of stages as indicated by the figure above:
+The databank holdings consist of a number of stages as indicated by the figure above:

 Stage 0: Images or hard copy of original data where available - in many cases this is a link to a third party resource or physical location.